 It was so impressive inside, with all the marble floors and columns, the decorated ceilings with the big starbursts in the middle (which are also on the marble floors beneath), the huge shrine and stained glass window for those who fell in World War 1 (indeed, this building, their third iteration, was built in memory of those people, and shrines have been added for others in the war since, plus about 10% of the 600-odd Victoria Cross winners were Freemasons).
 They also do a huge amount of charity work as well, one of their core values being to care for each other and the community at large.
 And even though Freemasonry is based on Christian values, people of all religions and faiths are welcome.

 The temple area where everyone sits is entered through 2 huge doors that weigh about a ton and a half each, with decorated reliefs on them.
 And the room itself is huge, with a checkerboard carpet, a couple of thrones, a pipe organ, stained glass windows and a very high decorated ceiling.
 We also got to see one of the smaller lodge rooms, again with fancy chairs and portraits on the walls, and we got to feel the fabric decoration they wear around their neck, and the apron they wear around their waists, and things like that.

 So it was really interesting – the VocalEyes describer was very good, and the guy from the building showing us around was very enthusiastic and enjoyed telling us about the history and processes of the place and answering people’s questions.

-Overall, therefore, I thoroughly enjoyed all of the tours.
+Overall I thoroughly enjoyed all of the tours.
 Thank you to the team at VocalEyes, and the staff at all the buildings I visited, for making it so interesting and engaging.
-I’ll definitely be keeping an eye out for the Open House London tours around this time next year, and I highly recommend it to others as well.
+I’ll definitely try to keep an eye out for the Open House London tours around this time next year, and I highly recommend it to others as well.